 If you have played ice hockey or soccer before you are probably familiar with tweaking your Groin (Adductor).
-A groin strain is an injury to the muscle tendon unit of the adductor tendon or its insertion onto the pubic bone.
-The reason groin strains are so common during hockey and soccer is because it requires such a strong eccentric contraction of the adductor musculature.
+A groin strain is an injury to the muscle-tendon unit of the adductor tendon or its insertion into the pubic bone.
+The reason groin strains are so common during hockey and soccer is that it requires such a strong eccentric contraction of the adductor musculature.
 Other sports that require twisting, turning, kicking, and sprinting including tennis, rugby, football (American), basketball, and running have also historically caused groin strains.
 This Article will give you actionable exercises on how to Prehab your Groin Strain.

 The adductor muscles of the hip joint include the adductor longus, adductor magnus, adductor brevis, gracilis, obturator externus, and pectineus.
 Of these it is the Adductor Longus that is MOST COMMONLY injured during sporting activity.